- How does this differ from library school?

 - Do you offer technical support?

-How does this work? [top]
+How does it work? [top]

 Do you offer webinars? [top]